Recursive Monte Carlo and Variational Inference with Auxiliary Variables: RECURSIVE AUXILIARY-VARIABLE INFERENCE

 Figure~\ref{fig:nested} illustrates the recursive structure of an inference strategy.
-The key novelty is the inclusion of \textit{meta-posterior approximations}: additional proposals that the user must specify for inferring auxiliary variables introduced by existing proposal distributions.
+The key novelty is the inclusion of \textit{meta-inference}, in the form of \textit{meta-posterior approximations}: additional proposals that the user specifies for inferring auxiliary variables introduced by existing proposal distributions.
 In our running example, we take $\mathcal{S}.q(x)$ to be our MCMC-based posterior approximation: it lacks a tractable density, but is the marginal of a tractable joint density $\mathcal{S}.q(x_{0:M}, x)$ over entire MCMC traces.
 A \textit{meta-posterior approximation}, then, is a probability distribution $\mathcal{S}.\mathcal{M}(x).q(x_{0:M})$ that approximates the \textit{meta-posterior} $\mathcal{S}.q(x_{0:M} \mid x)$: the distribution over traces of the MCMC chain, given the final location $x$.

 The meta-posterior approximations enable RAVI to estimate the intractable marginal density of the top-level posterior approximation, to compute weights and gradients:

 \textit{In Monte Carlo:} If $\mathcal{S}.q(x) = \int \mathcal{S}.q(r, x) \text{d}r$ is intended for use as a Monte Carlo proposal, RAVI uses meta-inference to obtain an unbiased estimate of $\frac{1}{\mathcal{S}.q(x)}$ (Algorithm~\hyperref[alg:alg2]{2}), which is then multiplied by $p(x, y)$ to estimate the importance weight $\frac{p(x, y)}{\mathcal{S}.q(x)}$.
 This process relies on the \textit{harmonic mean identity}~\citep{newton1994approximate}, that for any meta-posterior approximation $h$, (Harmonic mean estimators are infamous for having potentially infinite variance, but only when $h$ is set to a broad prior; we give a general analysis of the variance of RAVI's importance weights in Section~\ref{sec:theory}.)